Casa Mila was Antonio Gaudi’s last residential building before focusing all his energy on Sagrada Familia.

-You can enjoy a journey back in time as the interiors including the bathroom, kitchen, living room, and bedroom are all kept intact.
+You can enjoy a journey back in time as the interiors, including the bathroom, kitchen, living room, and bedroom, are all kept intact.

-This is perhaps the only exhibition devoted to the ace architect Antonio Gaudi.
+Casa Mila has an always-on Gaudi exhibition in the attic, perhaps the only show devoted to the ace architect Antonio Gaudi.

-You can see videos, models, plans, objects and designs around all his bodies of work.
+You can see videos, models, plans, objects, and designs around all his bodies of work.

-The apartment where the Mila family stayed during the hey-days of Casa Mila has been converted into the Exhibition Room.
+The Apartment where the Mila family stayed during the hey-days of Casa Mila has been converted into the Exhibition Room.

 However, some of the sculpted columns and areas of ceiling designed by Gaudi still exist.

 The history of Casa Mila La Pedrera starts with a wealthy couple buying a 2,000 square meters property on Passeig de Gràcia in Barcelona.